 The Virgin Islands are located about three hours south of Florida, against the Caribbean Sea and the Atlantic Ocean.
 The University (UVI) has a campus on each of the two most populous islands, St. Croix and St. Thomas.
-These islands were colonized by Europeans for two hundred years and are still territories of the United States.
+These islands were colonised by Europeans for two hundred years and are still territories of the United States.
 Most residents today are Afro-Caribbean.

 South Big Data Hub (SBDH) is a new data science initiative, run by Georgia Tech.
 They have a contract with The Carpentries to run workshops at many universities in the Southeastern United States.
 They also planned a Train the Trainers session this year to enable the same universities to teach their own workshops.